 Mr. Nguyen Ngoc Hai, leader of the Pangasius cluster, explained that while they are generally satisfied with their current business with the company, they are also unsure whether it will continue to purchase live pangasius from them.
 Information on market, market prices and potential buyers are certainly welcome, if only to ensure continued business for the cluster’s 20 member-households that grow pangasius.

 The industry itself is also not without challenges.
 In recent years, pangasius farmers in Vietnam have reported a notable decrease in their harvest due to rising temperatures.
 Because of this, the pangasius cluster in Can Tho is even more determined to improve their production methods and learn practices that promote low-cost inputs but deliver quality harvest.

 Through the initiative of the Vietnam Chamber of Commerce and Industry (VCCI) Can Tho, things seem to be looking up for the cluster.
 Following their participation in the MI-sponsored regional training on SME Cluster Development and Export Consortia Formation in September 2017, members of VCCI Can Tho organized a trade promotion event in the same month to introduce businesses, especially the pangasius growers, to other potential buyers from Vietnam and Cambodia.

 The trade event also shared information on export market, enabling the cluster to consider other options should business with their current buyer cease.
-Armed with these information, the cluster is now in a much better position to negotiate with their current buyer and more confident to expand to other markets.
+Armed with this information, the cluster is now in a much better position to negotiate with their current buyer and more confident to expand to other markets.

 VCCI Can Tho has also set up an online platform where the pangasius growers can have easy access with VCCI for business consultancy and other services that will support their cluster’s growth.
 On this platform, for instance, VCCI has shared a book record sample of Good Agricultural Practices (GAP) in the fishery industry such as VietGAP and Farmbill (USA).